-The group built a huge sandstone castle in 1893 as the "Grays" headquarters.
+The group built a huge sandstone castle in 1893 as their headquarters.
 This five-story fortress still stands in downtown Cleveland, near Erie Street Cemetery.
-It features a 10,000 square foot ballroom, a basement shooting range, a wood-paneled library, and walls and walls of military memorabilia.
+It features a 10,000 square foot ballroom, a basement shooting range, a wood-paneled library, and walls upon walls of military memorabilia.

-Franklin Castle, located in Ohio City at 43rd and Franklin, is one of the most fascinating and most haunted houses in Cleveland.
-The four-story sandstone Gothic structure was built in the late 1880s by grocery and banking executive, Hannes Tiedemann.
-The house featured thirty rooms, including a ballroom that encompassed the entire third floor.
+Franklin Castle, located in the Ohio section of Cleveland, is one of the most fascinating and most haunted houses in the city.
+The four-story sandstone Gothic structure was built in the late 1880s by grocery and banking executive, Hannes Tiedemann and featured thirty rooms, including a ballroom that encompassed the entire fourth floor.

 The house's history is a sad and disturbing one.
 Not long after the Tiedemann family moved into the house, their daughter and Mrs. Tiedemann's mother died.
-To distract his wife, Tiedemann remodeled the house and it was rumored that several secret passages were added at that time.
-Before Mr. Tiedemann's death in 1908, all of his family, including his grandsons had died.
+To distract his wife from her grief, Tiedemann remodeled the house and it was rumored that several secret passages were added at that time.
+With his entire family pre-deceasing him, Mr. Tiedemann passed in 1908.

 The house subsequently belonged to a German brewer, the German Socialist Party (rumored to be Nazis and to have run surveillance of Lake Erie from the house), and several Cleveland families.

-Strange occurrences have plagued all of the residents.
-Voices, organ playing,... shaking light fixtures, and apparitions have all been reported.
-In 1975, the owner at the time went searching for the secret passageways... and found more than he sought.
+Strange occurrences have plagued all of the residents of Franklin Castle.
+Voices, an organ playing, shaking light fixtures, and apparitions have all been reported.
+In 1975, the homeowner went searching for the secret passageways—and found more than he expected.
 He uncovered a human skeleton, deemed to be very old by the coroner.

 Squire's Castle, located in Willoughby Hills in the Cleveland Metroparks, was built in the 1890s by Feargus B. Squire, an executive with the Standard Oil Company.
 The British-born Squire intended to create a country estate, modeled after those in Britain.
 He began by building the gatehouse, complete with a living room, several bedrooms, and a hunting room with mounted animal heads.
 The Squires used the gatehouse as a weekend retreat while plans were being finalized for the main house.

 Mrs. Squire never liked the country.
 A city girl, she was scared of the quiet country nights and the sounds of animals.
 Urban legend says that she had so many nightmares that she was afraid to go to sleep and consequently went insane.
-According to the legend, she died one night when she became so frightened that she fell and broke her neck attempting to flee.
-The truth lies somewhere else.
-Mrs. Squire, although afraid of the country, did not die at the gatehouse, although she did die young, in 1929.
+According to the legend, she died one night when she became so frightened that she fell and broke her neck.
+The truth is that Mrs. Squire, died of a stroke in Wickliffe, Ohio, five years after the Castle property was sold.

-Cleveland's Lake View Cemetery, located just east of University Circle and Little Italy, was founded in 1869 by a group of prominent Cleveland businessmen, including Jeptha Wade, founder of the Western Union Telegraph Company and one of Cleveland early benefactors.
+Cleveland's Lake View Cemetery, located just east of University Circle and Little Italy, was founded in 1869 by a group of prominent Cleveland businessmen, including Jeptha Wade, founder of the Western Union Telegraph Company.

 The 285-acre cemetery is the final resting place for many of Cleveland's most famous figures, including John D. Rockefeller, Eliot Ness, former Mayor Carl Stokes, and President James A. Garfield.
 Lake View is noted for its diverse and elaborate architecture, including the Art Deco-style Wade Chapel with its original Tiffany window and the Neo-Gothic Garfield Monument, and its many stone angels.

-All of the neighborhood mothers used to threaten their kids that if they weren't good, they'd get sent to Mansfield.
-(Nice bunch of mothers.)
+Some Cleveland mothers used to threaten their children, "If you don't behave, I'll send you to Mansfield."
 Thoughts of the dark, foreboding stone castle were enough to keep even the most unruly kid in check.

-The Ohio State Reformatory, at Mansfield, was designed in 1896 by Cleveland architect, Levi Scofield, who also designed the Soldiers and Sailors Monument in downtown Cleveland.
-The building architect was F.F.
-Schnitzer, whose name is etched in the cornerstone of the reformatory.
-The gothic, church-like stone structure was intended to inspire inmates to reform.
-Unfortunately, it most likely had the opposite effect.
+The Ohio State Reformatory, at Mansfield, was designed in 1896 by Cleveland architect, Levi Scofield.
+The gothic, dark stone structure was a fear-inspiring building but inside the prison, things were even worse.
 As early as the 1930s, the prison was cited for having inhumane living conditions.
-Notorious is the prison's "Hole," a series of one-man cells with no facilities, no light, and little air.
-The facility closed in 1990.
+Notorious was the prison's "Hole," a series of one-man cells with no facilities, no light, and little air.
+The facility was closed by order of the United States Federal Court in 1990.